Acrobat Reader is required

 Past-experience questions in relation to competency-based behavioural criteria

-A role-play exercise in which you interact with an assessor
+A possible role-play exercise in which you interact with an assessor

-The group simulation exercise involves several candidates in a session that assesses analytical and communications skills, ability to work under pressure, teamwork, and common sense.
+The group simulation exercise, no longer used by IRCC but standard for GAC, involves several candidates in a session that assesses analytical and communications skills, ability to work under pressure, teamwork, and common sense.

-A short writing exercise using varied formats has been included in the past at, or usually after, the interview process.
+A short writing exercise using varied formats has been included in the past by IRCC and sometimes GAC either before or on interview day.

 The key to your success is knowing what to expect on tests and how to approach the behavioural interview process effectively.